 As we went through the data a picture began to emerge.
 Owing the changes elsewhere, with other existing news services dumping certain sections of coverage and chasing Buzzfeed style traffic, there was an apparent gap for us to move into.
 That coupled with conversations with leading figures in the industry convinced me that the time was right to re-think what we would be doing editorially.

 Beyond seeing more UK trade coverage, the biggest change will be in how we cover the U.S. industry.
 TVWise will no longer be covering Hollywood directly on a day-to-day basis, especially as what the U.S. networks are up to is widely reported not only by the Hollywood trades but several UK outlets as well.
 Our special LA Screenings coverage will include features on all the new shows on the market and recent cancellations, so our readers are up to date on what’s out there.
-Given their positioning as global broadcasters, coverage of Amazon and Netflix will be unchanged.

 We will continue with UK Premiere Dates and will be delivering interviews and features on original UK productions, as well as US shows when the hit the UK, going forward.
 Having been contacted by a number of readers, I also understand that there is a desire for us to begin reporting UK ratings.
 I have nothing to announce beyond saying we are in discussions on that front and hope to be able to add this to our coverage soon.
 We are also looking to expand our team, with the addition of a couple of journalists, well versed in the UK TV industry.

 The full announcement that was recently sent out is pasted below.
 If any of our readers have any comments or concerns, sound off in the comments below and I’ll be happy to respond.